AGDMC/AGDMC/README.md

 - 🔭 I’m currently working on **My Portfolio, Programming Fundamentals**

-- 📖 I’m currently reading on **Learn You a Haskell for Great Good!: A Beginner's Guide by Miran Lipovaca**
+- 📖 I’m currently reading **Learn You a Haskell for Great Good!: A Beginner's Guide by Miran Lipovaca**

 - 🌱 I’m currently learning **Javascript**